pentagramswheel/envisioning/README.md

 The vision and potential results using some companies based in the U.S. can be found on <medium><a href='https://loier13.github.io/envisioning.github.io/'>this website hosted on GitHub</a></medium>.

-While results were found, this project was the result of nearly 4 months of work, alongside four students' university schedules.
+While results were found, this project was the result of nearly 4 months of work, alongside five students' university schedules.
 Given more time, we know that the model and results could have been improved, among other products of our workflow.